IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 :ts:`$delete: ItemApiState`
     An :ref:`API Caller <VueApiCallers>` for the ``/delete`` endpoint.
 Uses the instance's :ts:`$params` object for the :ref:`DataSourceStandardParameters`.

     If the object was loaded as a child of a collection, it will be removed from that collection upon being deleted.
-Note that ViewModels currently only support tracking of a single parent collection, so if an object is programatically added to additional collections, it will only be removed from one of them upon delete.
+Note that ViewModels currently only support tracking of a single parent collection, so if an object is programmatically added to additional collections, it will only be removed from one of them upon delete.

 :ts:`$params: DataSourceParameters`
     An object containing the :ref:`DataSourceStandardParameters` to be used for the :ts:`$load`, :ts:`$save`, and :ts:`$delete` API callers.